ChrstphrHll/npc_gen/students/Genesys Mhaenal.md

 ---
 ### Description
 - 1st year Gnome Monk in Burk
-- straight black hair that's put back in a short pony tail, Amber eyes, and Dark Brown skin
+- short frizzy strawberry blond hair that's plain, Amber eyes, and Dark Brown skin
 - Is Unchanging and Indecisive, and has Prosperity as their ideal

 ### Organizations